jeff-hykin/deno-tree-sitter/README.md

 # The Tree Sitter for Deno!

-This is a patched version of the [web-tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_web) made to run on Deno.
+This is a patched+enhanced version of the [web-tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_web) made to run on Deno.

 # Usage